OpenBB-finance/OpenBB/website/content/terminal/stocks/discovery/_index.md

 out of this set of features."
 geekdocCollapseSection: true
 ---
 The set of features within the Stocks Discovery submenu provides tools for discovering trade setups, for following trends, and for staying up with current events.
-Enter the menu from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">stocks</a> menu by typing, `disc`, and pressing, `ENTER`.
+Enter the menu from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">stocks</a> menu by typing, `disc`, and pressing, `ENTER` (⏎).
 Absolute path jumping is possible from anywhere, to anywhere.
 For example, jumping from the Portfolio Optimization submenu to the Stocks Discovery submenu:

 ![Absolute path jumping to the Stocks Discovery submenu](discovery1.png)